Parsl/parsl/docs/devguide/roadmap.rst

 ------------------------------------

 * **Support for application and data futures within scripts**
-* **Internal (dynamically created/updated) task/data dependency graph that enables asynchronous execution according to data dependencies and throttled by resource limits**
+* **Internal (dynamically created/updated) task/data dependency graph that enables asynchronous execution ordered by data dependencies and throttled by resource limits**
 * Well defined state transition model for task lifecycle
 * More efficient algorithms for managing dependency resolution.
 * Scheduling and allocation algorithms that determine job placement based on job and data requirements (including deadlines) as well as site capabilities